RESPs: How to Divide During a Divorce

 What If Children Do Not Attend Post-Secondary Education

 If funds in an RESP are not used for the children’s education, for whatever reason, the RESP may be closed and the funds from the plan will be returned to the plan contributors or the beneficiaries.
 Income earned on the contributions are taxable in the hands of the contributor.
 Unused Government contributions and income earned on those contributions go back to the Government.
 It is also important to note that RESPs can remain open for 35 years, so if you are unsure about your child’s future at the time of divorce, you do have some flexibility.
 You may also add beneficiaries in the future should you have another child.

 Case Law Regarding RESPs in Canada

-Generally, in Alberta the case law indicates that RESPs are not Family Property and should be treated more as funds held in trust for the beneficiaries.
+Generally, in Alberta the case law indicates that RESPs are not family property and should be treated as funds held in trust for the beneficiaries.
 As such, it is common to see any remaining balance left in the RESP after the children graduate post-secondary be divided between the beneficiaries such as the result in Delorme v Delorme, 2017 ABQB 699.
-With respect to utilizing the available RESP funds, the recent case, VLG v WAJ, 2020 ABQB 105 states that, “any payments for tuition, books and supplies (including computer equipment if needed) shall be made firstly from the RESPS so as to maximize withdrawals and then shall be shared by the parties equally, pending the results of the special chambers application”.
+With respect to utilizing the available RESP funds, the recent case, VLG v WAJ, 2020 ABQB 105 states that, “any payments for tuition, books and supplies (including computer equipment if needed) shall be made firstly from the RESPS so as to maximize withdrawals and then shall be shared by the parties equally”.
 It is obvious from the case law that RESPs are for the benefit of the child and should not be regarded as property during divorce negotiations.